 - High-intensity workouts boost metabolism, raising body temperature during and post-exercise.

 Building muscle through intense exercise improves metabolic efficiency, but overdoing it without proper rest can disrupt temperature regulation.
 Remember, individual responses vary, and combining these methods works best.

 Why Is Fat Important For Your Body Temperature?

-And scientists believe that even a healthy human weight of 165 lbs could contain up to 100k calories in fat .
+Experts at The Conversation note that a healthy human weighing 165 lbs might have up to 100,000 calories stored in fat .

-- Dylan Thompson, Professor, and Director of Research, University of Bath.
+- Dylan Thompson, Professor, & Director of Research, University of Bath

 What Can You Do To Deal With This?